Taapsee Pannu On Saand Ki Aankh: When Tushar Narrated The Story, I Had Tears In My Eyes Many Times

 On How The Film Became Special

-"When Tushar (director Tushar Hiranandani) narrated the story to me, I had tears in my eyes so many times.
+"When Tushar narrated the story to me, I had tears in my eyes so many times.
 So within ten seconds, I said yes because I think both the dadis (Chandro and Prakashi Tomar) are big heroes for the entire nation to look up to.
 For me though, I had a very personal and emotional reason to do the film.
 I just couldn't stop thinking about my mother when I was hearing the story.
 For me, this story is about those women who have lived their life before marriage following the instructions of their parents, and after marriage, they lived according to their husband's wishes.
 They then had kids and lived for them, but never lived their lives for themselves," said Taapsee.

 A Dedication To A Special Person